FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 Whether you choose to use a physical backup or cloud, you should make sure those are kept properly secure:

 Physical Backup(i.e external hard drive)

 Pros
-1. You own the device, which means nobody else has access to it unless they are there within the physical space of it
+1. You own the device, which means nobody else can manipulate it unless they have physical access to it
 2.